maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 **(3)** All mobile related views are organized under the *mobile* folder.
 Desktop views are organized under the default Rails file structure.

 **(4)** When Mobvious detects that a request is coming from a mobile device, Rails will serve mobile views from the *mobile* folder.
 When those views are not available in the *mobile* folder, through template inheritance, Rails will look for the view with the same name in the regular default location.
 For example, the *_logo.html.haml* partial is common to both website versions, so there is no reason repeat it.

+This means that we can create a second implementation of RWD under the *mobile.scss* stylesheet branch.
+Doing so will not affect our first implementation.

 ### Susy-based Mobile RWD